manifarizi/M-DOS/README.md

 ```
 rmdir(dirName)
 ```
-# Custom Programs
+# Custom Apps
-Programs Are just Python Files You can Create a Python File And Run it but You can use Custom Modules like FileSystem
+Apps Are just Python Files You can Create a Python File And Run it but You can use Custom Modules like FileSystem
 ### File system
 with FileSystem You can do Things Like